DuyPham72/BudVisor-GenAI-llama.rn/README.md

-# Local Financial Assistant using LLM with RAG
+# Local Financial Assistant on edge device using SLM with RAG
 A **local AI agent** implemented with **llama.rn** and **React Native**, designed for **financial reasoning** on mobile.

 The Small Language Model (SLM) can **explain financial terms and concepts** in simple language to help users **improve users’ financial literacy**.